 - On 10 July 2019, ECHA’s Member State Committee adopted the “Recommendation to amend the Annex XIV (Authorisation) entries to DEHP, BBP, DBP and DIBP”.
 This is ECHA’s last step on the process started in December 2014 and July 2017, when DEHP was added on the Candidate List for Authorisation under REACH respectively for its endocrine disrupting properties to the environment and human health

-- The latest application date for authorisation will be 18 months after entry into force (approximately during the first half of 2021)
+- The latest application date for authorization will be 18 months after entry into force (approximately during 2022)